Markyjay/inbetweens/readme.md

 ## UX

 ### User Demographic
-The game would be aimed toward card players and teachers who would like to use the game to teach probability to their students.
+The game is aimed toward card players and teachers who would like to use the game to help their students understand the concept of probability and the chance variations through a simple game using cards.
+The game is basic and engaging, designed to be

 ### User Goals